egstar/alx-system_engineering-devops/0x00-shell_basics/README.md

 - Copy HTML files

 	- Command `cp -un *.html ../` to copy all .html files from the current directoy to parent directory, if the files does not exists or newer.

+- Let’s move

+	- Command `mv -R * /tmp/u | grep ^[A-Z]` to move all files that starts with UPPERCASE to the directory /tmp/u.